-The cross sections of features created by different laser pulse energies with a scanning speed of 0.04 mm/s and by 30 μJ laser pulses at various feed rates are seen clearly with the use of DIC optical microscopy as shown in Fig. 2 and Fig. 3 respectively.
+The cross sections of features created by different laser pulse energies with a scanning speed of 0.04 mm/s and by 30 $\mu$ J laser pulses at various feed rates are seen clearly with the use of DIC optical microscopy, as shown in Figs. 2 and 3, respectively.
 These features have a long and narrow teardrop shape with an ellipsoidal dark core in the center.
-The shape and size of the core relates to the focal volume as described by Eq.(8), and the distinctive color of this region could be a consequence of the high level of interaction of a material with laser pulses, which repeatedly deposit energy into this region with large overlap.
-The outer regions show some discoloration and are expected to have experienced a melting temperature [8,15].
-The formation of the outer regions is due to the energy transfer from the hot plasma in the focal volume to the surrounding materials.
-Due to the nature of the process, the focal volume can be seen as heat source [1,8].
-This inner darker region can be associated with the focal volume where laser energy is directly deposited and the presence of the outer region is due to heat conduction between the focal volume and surrounding material [8,15].
-From Fig. 2 and Fig. 3, it can be seen that the feature size is strongly dependent on the scanning speed and laser pulse energy.
-The higher the laser pulse energies and lower feed rates correspond to formation of larger features.
-This is particularly important for transmission welding of the glasses in flat display industry where components inside of the enclosure can be thermally sensitive and highly localized weld is desired.
+The shape and size of the core relates to the focal volume, as described by Eq.
+(8), and the distinctive color of this region could be a consequence of the high level of interaction of a material with laser pulses, which repeatedly deposit energy into this region with large overlap.
+The outer regions show some discoloration and are expected to have experienced a temperature equal or greater than the softening point of fused silica.
+The asymmetric shape of outer regions is considered to be the result of focusing effects [16] and different temporal slices of the energy above the threshold [1,5].
+The irregular profile near the top area of the features is probably caused by the inhomogeneous distribution of the laser intensity rather than material properties.
+Due to the nature of the process, the focal volume can be seen as heat source.
+This inner darker region can be associated with focal